Community Guide

 Why the timeline matters

 OpenClaw’s current shape only makes sense if you understand how quickly it grew.
-The project went from a weekend experiment to one of the most visible repositories on GitHub in less than four months.
+It went from a personal weekend project to one of the most visible repositories on GitHub in a matter of months.

 The short timeline